arijitc099/arijitc099.github.io/_pages/experience.md

 <font size="2"><b>Mechanism Identification of Physio-chemical Systems using Evolutionary Algorithm</b><br>
-Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Summer 2019 - Present
+Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Summer, 2019 - Fall, 2025
 <ul>
 <li> Developed a genetic algorithm approach-based algorithm that discovers mathematical models that map input variables to output variables with high accuracy.</li>
 <li> Proposed a new strategy for mechanism identification of multi-parameter models across a widerange of parameter space.</li>